charliecalvert/CloudNotes/Assignments/WordPressFinalPrep.md

 The key point to grasp is that this site is aimed at bloggers.
 You can do a lot with WordPress, and many people do, but the path of least resistance if blogging.

+Add at least one image into your theme.
+This will usually be a header image at the top.

 ## Menus

 The menus on Twenty Sixteen default to the top right.
 This means that if you want to show multiple items, you should create a dropdown.